Incision and Drainage

 At Orthopedic Foot & Ankle Center in Columbus, Ohio, we care about your lower extremity health.
 Our expert team offers comprehensive wound care treatments, including incision and drainage.
 Our aim is always to ensure optimal recovery and well-being.

-When it concerns your lower extremities, timely and specialized care plays a pivotal role in achieving the best outcomes.
+When it comes to your lower extremities, timely and specialized care plays a pivotal role in achieving the best outcomes.
 Reach out to our specialists today to book your appointment!

 Medically reviewed by Terrence M. Philbin, DO